 During the counselling sessions, individuals and families come together in a safe and confidential platform where they can share experiences and offer mutual support to one another.

-Some free support programmes at the DSSAs are:
+Some free support programmes at the Divorce Support Specialist Agencies (DSSAs)/ Strengthening Families Programme @Family Service Centres (FAM@FSCs) are: